netpipe/OpenGL-Demos/README.md

 ![screenshot](ss.jpg)

-engilas renderer is MIT licence the rest of the code is Unlicence
+engilas renderer is MIT licence the rest of the code uses the "Unlicence" which is as permissive